 These don't apply in all circumstances, as there are also legal exemptions which may apply, depending on why we have collected the data, and the legal basis on which we are holding the data.
 We will be happy to explain if you have questions about this.

-We may change or update this policy from time to time so please check this page occasionally to ensure that you're happy with any changes.
+We may change or update this notice from time to time so please check this page occasionally to ensure that you’re happy with any changes.